ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

  with grafana and StackGres offer an integration to allow monitoring a StackGres cluster pod directly from the StackGres UI.
 There are various options to achieve it.

-StackGres includes three ways to perform such integration.
+StackGres includes two ways to perform such integration.

 - [Automatic integration]({{% relref "/03-production-installation/01-pre-requisites/#integrating-pre-existing-grafanas" %}})
 - [Manual integration]({{% relref "/03-production-installation/01-pre-requisites/#manual-integration" %}})